Prokash21/Prokash21.github.io/content/home/experience.md

       Responsibilities and Experience:
       - Conducted bulk ncRNA-seq analysis on cancer cell lines, including ADMSC, BMMSC, HeLa, MCF7, MDAMB231, TM6, A549, H1975.
-      - Analyzed the expression profiles of Y and U glycoRNAs to examine their significance in extracellular vesicles (EVs), epithelial–mesenchymal transition (EMT) and in lung cancer.
+      - Analyzed the expression profiles of Y and U miRNAs to examine their significance in extracellular vesicles (EVs), epithelial–mesenchymal transition (EMT) and in lung cancer.
       - Filtered ncRNAs using ncRNAtools (RNAcentral API) and applied RFE-RF for feature selection in ML analysis.
+      - Discovered snc-markers of EMT, EV, and lung cancer and common among all and analyzed their qRT-PCR validation result.

       Project:
       - Chip development for small non-coding RNA (sncRNA) isolation and marker-based cancer detection.